CarlosCanut/tfg_recommender/README.md

 # tfg_recommender

-1. Create a .env file that contains the riot api key
+1. Create a .env file that contains the riot api key following the format below.
+You can get the api key from (https://developer.riotgames.com/):

 >e.j.
 API_KEY=<**YOUR_API_KEY**>